 As I said earlier, the amount of food an animal is given is based on their body condition and our vet decides what is best for them.
 We have some big cats, like Anthony Leopard, who receive 3/4 of a chicken at feeding time, which is about 4 pounds of meat.
 Our biggest guy, Caprichio Tiger, receives between 12 and 18 pounds of meat five days a week, it just depends on the day.
 Caprichio eats about 90 pounds of food a week!
 That’s a whole lot of meat!

 Well, it’s time for me to get back to work.
-Later this week, I will tell you about how we feed our small cats!
+Later, I will tell you about how we feed our small cats!